Lobstrco/lobstr-browser-extension/README.md

 LOBSTR signer extension allows you to securely connect to decentralized services on the Stellar network and sign transactions with your LOBSTR wallet mobile app.

-## Developers: Integrating with LOBSTR signer extension

-To add the “Login with LOBSTR wallet” option to your project, use the [@lobstrco/signer-extension-api](./@lobstrco/signer-extension-api) package.
+To integrate the LOBSTR signer extension into your project and add the 'Log in with LOBSTR wallet' option, use the package [@lobstrco/signer-extension-api](./@lobstrco/signer-extension-api).

 ## Yarn Workspaces